 I have two boys at that age where one wants to play strategy and the other just doesn’t want to lose.
 But they both LOVE board games!
 When faced with this dilemma, instead of packing it all in, bring out the cooperative board games.
 Cooperative board games teach kids that winning can happen together.

-The Baby Beluga Game (remember Raffi!?
+The Baby Beluga Game from Cooperative Games (remember Raffi!?
 He helped develop this game!) is a fun cooperative play game where kids play together to free Baby Beluga and Friends to swim “wild and free.”
 Kids learn to deal with emotional situations like getting a “trouble” setback, but with the teamwork and compassion of other players.
 I think this encourages kids to overcome disappointments and gain confidence.
 Plus, kids learn about whales and sea creatures and engage in creative problem-solving and critical thinking as they have to make choices that affect the fate of their animal friends.

 Need more game and puzzle ideas?